We are here for you during COVID-19

 Services by Schedule

-The CCHC LGBT2SQ+ Newcomer Drop-in is a social support group that is designed to make connections in a positive, inclusive space, through community engaging and arts based programming.
+The CCHC LGBTQ+ Newcomer Drop-in is a social support group that is designed to make connections in a positive, inclusive space, through community engaging and arts based programming.

-The drop-in welcomes newcomers to Canada who identify with being part of the LGBT2SQ+ community.
+The drop-in welcomes newcomers to Canada who identify with being part of the LGBTQ+ community.

 The staff facilitators of the group refer participants to resources related to immigration and community health.